Layouts

 Contents

-Task: Add layout to your application
+Task: Add layout rendering

 -